X-Line Plantar Fasciitis Insoles

 - A heel dell and shock dot positioned to take pressure from impact off the most sensitive area of the heel

 - Deep heel cup to hold the soft tissue around the heel keeping the heel fat pad under the heel, preventing it from squeezing sideways

 - Forefoot support to stabilise the foot as the weight load moves from the heel to the forefoot

 - Unsuitable for footwear like very flat shoes

 What else can I do to help?

-Exercises are really important to resolve this condition.
-See one ones we have linked to the PF insole.
+Exercise is really important to resolve this condition.
+See one we have linked to the PF insole.

-Also the PF Insole is supplied individually or as part of the HeelFixKit, which is also designed by HealthStep and has all you need to speed up your heel pain recovery:
+Also, the Plantar Fasciitis Insole is supplied individually or as part of the HeelFixKit, which is also designed by HealthyStep and has all you need to speed up your recovery: